smartdevicelink/sdl_shaid_docs/docs/v2/index.md

 #### Not an actual endpoint.
 This section describes how webhooks are sent to third-party SDL Policy Servers

  ### Summary
- Webhook events are sent to Vendors who have SDLC Membership level 1-2 and have opted to receive them.
+ Webhook events are sent to Vendors who have SDLC Membership level 1-4, are tagged by the SDLC as an "App Consumer", and have opted to receive the events by providing a Webhook URL in their company profile.
 They are designed to assist SDL Policy Servers in maintaining a synchronized state of SDL application metadata to ensure Policy Tables are kept up-to-date.

  ### Success, Retry, and Failure
  A webhook is considered successful if it receives an HTTP 2XX response from your server within 5 seconds of the request.
 In the event of a failure, we will attempt to re-send individual webhooks up to 3 more times, with 30 minute intervals between each attempt.
 If all 4 attempts fail to respond with an HTTP 2XX response code within 5 seconds, no further attempts will be made to send the webhook, and an email will be sent to the contact information on file to notify you of the repeated failures.